In Celebration Of Juneteenth, Acclaimed Muralist Addonis Parker's Still We Rise Exhibition Opens In Opa-Locka

 OneUnited Bank Artist-in-Residence

-a studio at the Bank's Miami branch.
-Parker's art has been featured on ten (10) OneUnited Bank
+at the Bank's Miami branch.
+Parker's art has been featured on ten (10) OneUnited Bank Visa Debit Cards,

-Visa Debit Cards, showcasing powerful art portraying themes from Black culture.
-Each card embodies stories
+showcasing powerful art portraying themes from Black culture.
+Each card embodies stories of resilience

 For more information about Still We Rise: The Art of Addonis Parker visit